High gas prices got you down? Best gas rewards cards

 The New York Times' Bucks blog recently published an article about credit cards that offer cash back rewards to consumers pumping gas.
 As blogger Ann Carrns observed, "With gas prices edging toward an average of $4 gallon, it may be time to consider a credit card that gives you cash back rewards at the pump."

-The article mentioned several gas rebate cards including the Chase Freedom, activate your bonus each quarter to earn 5 percent cash back in categories that change every 3 months like gas stations, restaurants and more on up to $1,500 in combined purchases.
+The article mentioned several gas rebate offers including the Chase Freedom®, activate your quarterly categories to earn 5 percent cash back in categories that change every 3 months like gas stations, restaurants and more on up to $1,500 in combined purchases.
 Unlimited 1 percent cash back on all other purchases.
+Activate your card each quarter to earn in the 5 percent categories.

 Bottom line: If you have a gas credit card that offers rewards when you pump gas, and you haven't been using it, this may be the time.
 And if you don't have a credit card that does that -- well, this may be a good time to start looking for one, as long as it makes sense financially (for example, the annual fee isn't so high that the card costs more than your expected rewards).